MLOps workflows on Azure Databricks

 Validation checks depend on the context.
 They can include fundamental checks such as confirming format and required metadata, and more complex checks that might be required for highly regulated industries, such as predefined compliance checks and confirming model performance on selected data slices.

 The primary function of the model validation pipeline is to determine whether a model should proceed to the deployment step.
 If the model passes pre-deployment checks, it can be assigned the “Challenger” alias in Unity Catalog.
 If the checks fail, the process ends.
 You can configure your workflow to notify users of a validation failure.
-See Add email and system notifications for job events.
+See Add notifications on a job.

 • Model deployment.
 The model deployment pipeline typically either directly promotes the newly trained “Challenger” model to “Champion” status using an alias update, or facilitates a comparison between the existing “Champion” model and the new “Challenger” model.
 This pipeline can also set up any required inference infrastructure, such as Model Serving endpoints.
 For a detailed discussion of the steps involved in the model deployment pipeline, see Production.